Womanizer Classic review: clitoral suction and pressure wave stimulator

 As a sex toy reviewer, I balance the tightrope of praising a thoughtfully designed toy, while still acknowledging that no toy is perfect for everyone.

 For me, the Womanizer falls into this category: sex toys that countless others seem to love, and I can see why.
-But unlike many other reviewers, I’m not totally head-over-heels.
-It’s taken me some time to process the reasons.

 What I love about the Womanizer